The following is number 1 in Dirk Anderson’s list of contradictions between Ellen G. Whites writings and the bible:

 We read earlier in Genesis 3:17 that God tells Adam that he “hearkened unto the voice of thy wife.”
 This is where he was deceived, and this is what Ellen White meant.

 By the very fact that Adam sinned, he was already deceived, because by sinning you think you have something to gain when in fact you have your very life to lose as a result.
-Hence we are all deceived, because we have all sinned.
-Sin and Deception are nearly synonymous in scripture.
-They are closely related.
+Hence we are all deceived, because we all sin.
+Sin and Deception are so very closely linked in scripture that one can clearly see how synonymous they really are.
 Take for example the following verse:

 If a soul sin, and commit a trespass against the LORD, and lie unto his neighbour in that which was delivered him to keep, or in fellowship, or in a thing taken away by violence, or hath deceived his neighbour;